 Fall is here, the pumpkins have made their appearance, and I couldn’t resist putting them into this Moroccan Pumpkin & Chickpea Stew.
 Filled with warm spices and heart-healthy produce, this is the perfect way to use this winter squash!

 I’ve never used pumpkin, other than store-bought puree for baking, so this was something new.
 Happily, it was a delicious and much welcome addition to the recipe collection.

-Alone, this veggie filled chickpea stew is hearty, but adding a grain not only makes it more filling, it will make the stew go even farther.
-However you serve it, you can expect leftovers to feast on this for a day or two, or freeze remaining portions for later.
+Alone, this veggie-filled chickpea stew is hearty, but adding a grain not only makes it more filling, but it will also make the stew go even further.
+However you serve it, you can expect leftovers to feast on this for a day or two or freeze the remaining portions for later.

 Ingredients & Substitutions

 This hearty chickpea stew includes a variety of veggies, aromatics, and spices simmered until tender and served with an optional grain of choice for a quick and easy fall recipe everyone will enjoy!

 Here is everything you will need, including ingredient substitutions where noted:

 - Chickpeas – use canned garbanzo beans or fresh cooked chickpeas like these Instant Pot Chickpeas

 - Pumpkin – look for sugar pumpkins, they are smaller, sweeter and less stringy than the larger varieties.
 If regular pumpkin is not in season, use any winter squash such as butternut, kabocha, acorn, or delicata.

 - Sweet potatoes